Demographics of Colombia: Current vital statistics by department

+Life expectancy

 Ethnicity

 Colombia is ethnically diverse, its original people descending from the original native inhabitants, Spanish and European colonists, Africans originally brought to the country as slaves, and 20th-century immigrants from Europe and the Middle East, all contributing to a diverse cultural heritage.
 The demographic distribution reflects a pattern that is influenced by colonial history.
 Whites tend to live mainly in urban centers, like Bogotá, Medellín or Cali, and the burgeoning highland cities.
-The populations of the major cities also include mestizos..
+The populations of the major cities also include mestizos.
 Mestizos include artisans and small tradesmen that have played a major part in the urban expansion of recent decades.

 The 2005 census (outdated) reported that the "non-ethnic population", consisting of whites and mestizos (those of majority Indigenous American ancestry), constituted 86% of the national population.
 10.6% is of black ancestry.
 Indigenous Colombians comprise 3.4% of the population.
 Less than 0.01% of the population is Roma.
-An extraofficial estimate considers that the 49% of the Colombian population is Mestizo or of mixed European and Amerindian ancestry, and that approximately 37% is White, mainly of Spanish lineage, but there is also a large population of Middle East descent; among the upper class there is a considerable input of Italian ancestry.
+An extraofficial estimate considers that the 49% of the Colombian population is Mestizo or of mixed European and Amerindian ancestry, and that approximately 19–37% is White, mainly of Spanish lineage, but there is also a large population of Middle East descent; among the upper class there is a considerable input of Italian ancestry.

 Many of the Indigenous peoples experienced a reduction in population during the Spanish rule and many others were absorbed into the mestizo population, but the remainder currently represents over eighty distinct cultures.
 Reserves (resguardos) established for indigenous peoples occupy 30,571,640 ha (27% of the country's total) and are inhabited by more than 800,000 people.
 Some of the largest indigenous groups are the Wayuu, the Paez, the Pastos, the Emberá and the Zenú.
 The departments of La Guajira, Cauca, Nariño, Córdoba and Sucre have the largest indigenous populations.